-Previous research has broadly established that incremental increases in the minimum wage can raise pay at the bottom of the pay distribution without large adverse side effects on the labour market or on businesses.
-However, as we have noted, businesses have adjusted by using a variety of channels.
-The advent of the NLW is an opportunity to test whether firms are able to cope with sharper and more ambitious increases.
 There is global interest among policy-makers in the impact of the NLW.
-The LPC is required to make recommendations to the Government on the path of the rate of the NLW to 2020.
-The findings from this research will directly inform policy decisions touching the lives of millions of workers and thousands of businesses as well as contributing to policy formation in the UK and beyond.
+The LPC is required to make recommendations to the Government on the path of the rate of the NLW to 2024 and on the minimum wages for young workers and apprentices each year.
+The findings from this research will directly inform policy decisions touching the lives of millions of workers and thousands of businesses as well as contributing to policy formation in the UK and beyond